AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 Let's take a look at how `ssh`'s behavior changes if we turn `StrictHostKeyChecking` off.

 > :beginner: :warning: Turning `StrictHostKeyChecking` off is something you should probably never actually do in a real-world ("production") environment.
 We're doing it here as an educational exercise, but turning this off can seriously undermine your security and the security of your systems.
 Friends don't let friends SSH insecurely.
+>
+> :beginner: Since you won't generally need to change the `StrictHostKeyChecking` directive away from the default, we won't discuss its other values here.
+That said, feel free to dive deeper into this topic by reading through the [additional host key verification options](#additional-host-key-verification-options) section in the extended discussion portion of this guide.

 **Do this:**